Esther7171/TryHackMe-Walkthroughs/Room/Ninja Skills/readme.md

 ## Conclusion

-*Ninja Skills* was a great beginner friendly room for practicing Linux file enumeration and investigation using common commands like `find`, `grep`, `wc`, `sha1sum`, and `ls`.
+*Ninja Skills* was a great beginner friendly room for practicing Linux file enumeration and investigation using common commands like `find`, `grep`, `wc`, `sha1sum` and `ls`.

-Even though the room was simple, it helped build practical Linux skills that are heavily used in cybersecurity, CTFs, and real world investigations.
+Even though the room was simple, it helped build practical Linux skills that are heavily used in cybersecurity, CTFs and real world investigations.

 Thanks for reading.